ebsaral/ebsaral/README.md

 [BSc in Computer Science](https://github.com/ebsaral/ebsaral/blob/main/personal%20docs/transcript.pdf) from Koç University, Istanbul. [^2]

 > [!TIP]
-> You can find my resume here: [https://saral.me/files/cv/english.pdf](https://saral.me/files/cv/english.pdf)
+> You can find my resume here: [https://saral.me/files/cv/english.pdf](https://saral.me/files/cv/english.pdf) [^3]
 >
 > Türkçe öz geçmişe bakmak isterseniz: [https://saral.me/files/cv/turkish.pdf](https://saral.me/files/cv/turkish.pdf)

 [^1]: Looking forward to be a team member in a good [team](https://youtu.be/XRPUoz1TYro?si=P1mGTNW-EP2_oc7r). 🥰
 [^2]: Life experiences contributed to my personal and professional development much bettter.
 That's why formal education is listed below.
+[^3]: If you came here because of my job application after a few clicks, you should know that I've done more by reading the details of your company.
+So, thank you!